• Home

 Here now is my story.

-Every day before covid I drove to work in the long line of bumper to bumper traffic with other suburbanites of lesser neighborhoods making their way to work.
+I drive to work in the long line of bumper to bumper traffic with other suburbanites of lesser neighborhoods making their way to work.
 Real Floridians love Jesus and kitsch but don't eat quiche.
 Real men love their guns, always sure to stroke it clean and keep it oiled.
 They imagine themselves "going in" and shooting "foreign invaders," too.

 "Where is the sense of things?"
 I often asked my radio, but the radio never offered solution.
 It only talked.